RajeevRathore7055/RajeevRathore7055/README.md

 <br/>

 <div align="center">
-<sub>Built with Python, mathematics, and a lot of tab-switching between docs.</sub>
+<sub>Built with Python, Mathematics and a lot of tab-switching between docs.</sub>
 </div>